ulb-sachsen-anhalt/ulb-journal-saf/README.md

-# Harvesting and export of datasets from the ULB Sachsen-Anhalt's OJS/OMP installations to a DSpace based Repository
+# Harvesting and export of datasets from the ULB Sachsen-Anhalt's OJS/OMP (Version 3.4) installations to a DSpace based Repository

 ## General Goals